Help us improve your experience.

 Description

-When using Junos PyEZ to manage Junos devices, the code generates an error that the connection was refused.
+When using Junos PyEZ to manage remote Junos devices, the code generates an error that the connection was refused.
 For example:

 Cause